Emurasoft/emurasoft.github.io/en/howto/plugin/plugin_chat_with_ai.md

   - **Message Info**: Displays details about this message.

 ## Chat input
-* Enter your prompts in the input box at the bottom of the chat panel.
+- Enter your prompts in the input box at the bottom of the chat panel.
-* Click **+ File** to upload a file.
+- Click **+ File** to upload a file.
-  * This feature is only available for Anthropic, Google, and OpenAI.
+  - This feature is only available for Anthropic, Google, and OpenAI.
 File search incurs extra costs.
-  * You can also click **Browse** to select a supported file using the file browser dialog.
+  - You can also click **Browse** to select a supported file using the file browser dialog.
-  * When a file is uploaded, Chat with AI creates both a file and a vector store resources.
+  - When a file is uploaded, Chat with AI creates both a file and a vector store resources.
 The file can then be referenced during chat conversations.
-  * Uploaded files are listed in the input area.
+  - Uploaded files are listed in the input area.
 Click a file to remove it, or right-click for additional options.
-  * Referencing uploaded files typically consumes fewer tokens than copying and pasting the file contents directly into the chat.
+  - Referencing uploaded files typically consumes fewer tokens than copying and pasting the file contents directly into the chat.
-* Enable **Tools** to use the tool-calling feature.
+- Enable **Tools** to use the tool-calling feature.
 These EmEditor tools can used by the AI to read or modify your document.
-  * Hover over **Tools** and select **Settings** to view and configure the available tools.
+  - Hover over **Tools** and select **Settings** to view and configure the available tools.
+  - Using tools will incur additional token costs.

 ## Sidebar
 - Conversations are listed in the sidebar.
 Click on **+ New chat** to create a new chat that contains a different conversation.
 Responses in a chat will use the context of messages in that chat conversation only.